mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 239 - Big Pull Request/readme.md

 # AI Assistants

-AI assistants do not create pull requests.
+AI assistants don't create pull requests.

 They generate the code you need.